 My Matrix (among other things) server runs on NixOS, so I decided to just run a rebuild (perhaps something needed updating or some other weird issue).
 I got a ton of errors which briefly overwhelmed me.
 After a deep breath (at least a mental one), all the red text complained about not enough free space.

 A little bit of shock🔗

 My server runs on a Hetzner CPX11 instance, with about 40GB of storage.
 It shocked me I had already filled that up.
 Did Matrix messages really take up that much space??
 Nope it was entirely my fault!

 Forgetting to resize🔗

 Originally, I used a simple CX11 instance, but I realized I a) needed more storage and b) needed another vCPU for performance for another self-hosted app.
 When I rescaled, I remembered to change the partition size, but I had completely forgot to extend the file system to the partition size!
 I thought I did, but after running a

 resize2fs command, all was fixed.
 My Matrix server was up and running!

-Luckily, I had other methods of reaching important contacts, but I was also somewhat active in a room discussion at the time and I did not want to respond later than I already was.
+Luckily, I have other methods of reaching important contacts, but I was also somewhat active in a room discussion helping someone at the time and I did not want to respond later than I already was.
 Although, it really would not have been a big deal.